Winter Lights Display

 In 2018 we extended the scheme by adding the Shambles market, New Street and Colliergate as well as strengthening some existing areas.
 The big switch on at St Helens square hosted by Minster FM was the biggest ever.
 St Leonards Hospice once again utilised the huge real tree covered trunk to tip in lights for their 'Light up a Life' campaign event.

-The popularity of the big switch on event in previous years has led to a new and bigger venue for 2019, with the switch on moving to Duncombe Place.
-Duncombe Place, York Minster and well known landmarks such as the Boer War Memorial and St Michael Le Belfry will all receive extra lighting.
+In 2019 the popularity of the big switch on led to a new and bigger venue, with a move to Duncombe Place.
+Duncombe Place, York Minster and well known landmarks such as the Boer War Memorial and St Michael Le Belfry all received extra lighting.
+The display was also extended in Church Street.

 To celebrate the achievements of the Winter light scheme we made a short promotional video which can be viewed here.